-- 1. Create a station entry that is integrated with the precinct built form while clearly defining and celebrating the Metro Tunnel entry. - 2.
+- 1. Create a station entry that is integrated with the precinct built form while clearly defining and celebrating the Melbourne Metro entry. - 2.
 Connect pedestrians from the station entry into the local streets and to other transport services in Swanston Street and La Trobe Street. - 3.
 Protect the amenity of the State Library forecourt as one of the central city's key public open spaces. - 4.
-Facilitate the redevelopment of properties acquired for the project to improve land utilisation, pedestrian permeability and urban amenity in the precinct. - 5.
-Accommodate a mixture of uses that contribute to: - the accessibility and amenity of the station entry - retail activation and adjoining streets and laneways - commercial returns from the properties. - 6.
+Facilitate the redevelopment of properties acquired for the project to improve land utilisation and urban amenity in the precinct. - 5.
+Accommodate a mixture of uses that contribute to: - the accessibility and amenity of the station entry - retail activation of adjoining streetscapes - commercial returns from the properties. - 6.
 Make a positive architectural contribution to one of Melbourne's most important civic precincts.